SheSays Spam for Equality!

-As a board member of SheSays - an award-winning global network organization focused on the engagement, education and advancement of women in the creative industries - Ruby worked with Joyce Kremer to create the #EqualParents Pledge for International Women's Day 2020.
+As a board member of SheSays - an award-winning global network focused on the engagement, education and advancement of women in the creative industries - Ruby worked with Joyce Kremer to create the #EqualParents Pledge for International Women's Day.

 Businesses love to shout about International Women’s Day but when it’s over, nothing changes.
 We wanted to create something that was going to stick, something that could make a real difference.
-So we asked people to “spam” their boss.
+So we asked people to “spam” their boss, asking them to sign the Equal Parents Pledge.

 Each time someone nominated their boss on our website, we sent one anonymous request to said boss for a fairer parental leave policy.
 The more people nominate, the more that boss got spammed.